 Natural gas price statistics

-Household gas prices in the EU highest in Sweden (EUR 0.11 per kWh) and lowest in Romania (EUR 0.03 per kWh) during the first half of 2018.
+Household gas prices in the EU highest in Sweden (EUR 0.12 per kWh) and lowest in Romania (EUR 0.03 per kWh) during the second half of 2019.

-Non-household gas prices in the EU highest in Finland (EUR 0.07 per kWh) and lowest in Belgium (EUR 0.03 per kWh) during the first half of 2018.
+Non-household gas prices in the EU highest in Finland (EUR 0.06 per kWh) and lowest in Belgium (EUR 0.02 per kWh) during the second half of 2019.

-Gas prices (including taxes) for household consumers, first half 2018
+Natural gas prices for household consumers, second half 2019

-This article highlights the development of natural gas prices for household and non-household consumers within the European Union (EU); it also includes price data from Liechtenstein, the former Yugoslav Republic of Macedonia, Serbia, Turkey, Bosnia and Herzegovina, Moldova, Ukraine and Georgia.
+This article highlights the development of natural gas prices for household and non-household consumers within the European Union (EU); it also includes price data from the United Kingdom, Liechtenstein, North Macedonia, Serbia, Turkey, Bosnia and Herzegovina, Moldova, Ukraine and Georgia.

 The price of energy in the EU depends on a range of different supply and demand conditions, including the geopolitical situation, the national energy mix, import diversification, network costs, environmental protection costs, severe weather conditions, or levels of excise and taxation.
 Note that prices presented in this article include taxes, levies and VAT for household consumers but exclude refundable taxes and levies and VAT for non-household consumers.